HansH/MarsRover/README.md

-detect obstacles at (-2, 10) with touch sensor on master port S3 detect obstacles at (-10, 15) with touch sensor on master port S4 detect obstacles at (10, 15) with color sensor on slave port S1 detect obstacles at (5, 10) with ultrasonic sensor on slave port S2 detect lakes at (0, 7) with color sensor on slave port S1 probe temperature at (0, 2) with temperature sensor on slave port S3 and motor on slave port A drive left with motor on master port A
+detect obstacles at (-2, 10) with touch sensor on master port S3 detect obstacles at (-10, 15) with touch sensor on master port S4 detect obstacles at (10, 15) with color sensor on slave port S1 detect obstacles from (5, 10) with ultrasonic sensor on slave port S2 detect lakes at (0, 7) with color sensor on slave port S1 probe temperature at (0, 2) with temperature sensor on slave port S3 and motor on slave port A drive left with motor on master port A